 - Raise speed and add in eggs, one at a time.
 Continue mixing until a sticky dough forms

-- While dough is rising, make your strawberries.
+- While the dough is rising, make your strawberry filling.

-- Roughly chop 1.5 cup strawberries, then cook on medium heat with 1 tbs sugar, stirring frequently, until you have a jam-like texture.
+- Roughly chop 1 1/2 cups of strawberries, then cook on medium heat with 1 tbs sugar, stirring frequently, until you have a jam-like texture.

 - Roll out dough into a large rectangle, then spread on a thick layer strawberry mixture with a spatula, leaving 2 inches on each edge free.